 - EU Representative [Optional]: If you have a representative in the EU, please add your representative's details.

 You can refer to privacy.google.com/businesses to learn more about Google’s data privacy policies and approach.
-You can optionally provide the above contact information, even if not required for the set of AdWords features you use.
+You can optionally provide the above contact information, even if not required for the set of AdWords features that you use.
 Learn more about what AdWords features require the above contact information.

-How to add, review, and edit contact information in AdWords
+How to add, review and edit contact information in AdWords

 - Sign in to your AdWords account.